nplrkn/qcore/docs/Open5GS-comparative-load-testing.md

 -  The test message sequence is a 27-message sequence of: registration, configuration update, session establishment, context release, service request, session release, deregistration.
    -  A message means an NGAP message in either direction.
 In many cases it contains a transported NAS message.

 -  The load test tool acts as a single gNB and loops repeatedly through 200 UEs running through the test message sequence for each UE serially.
-To get a quick sense of it,

 -  The results above were measured on a single hyperthread of a 12th Gen Intel(R) Core(TM) i7-1260P.
 The method used for confining the cores to a single hyperthread is given below.

 -  The measurements quoted above are averaged over several runs.

 -  The CPU measurements and memory use are approximate and taken from `top` (%CPU and RES).
 In the case of Open5GS, mongod usage was included in the quoted number but systemd-journal and rsyslogd were not.

 ## Instructions